Tom Bates, Deacon

 Deacon Tom writes:

 I was born in Wolf Point, Montana and grew up in western Montana on Flathead Lake.
 I attended Montana State College where I met and married Jane.
 I graduated with a B.S. and a commission in the US Army.
 Jane and I spent 27 years in the Army.
-We have two daughters, Maddy and Robin.
+We had two daughters, Maddy and Robin.
 I have two master’s degrees from Western Kentucky University, one in public administration and one in government.
 While in the Army I attended the Army Language School for Spanish; I was a senior parachutist with 50 jumps; served two tours in Vietnam; taught at the Command and General Staff College; commanded a battalion in Germany and ended my career with the rank of colonel as the Army Attaché to Argentina.

 Jane and I came to Silver City in April of 1992 where I became the Town Manager until late 2001.
 After Silver City, I went to work for the City of Deming until retirement in 2009.
 I was ordained a deacon in July, 2001 after completing over three years of study with the Trinity Episcopal School for Ministry.
 In